sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 To execute the database migrations independently, run the following commands:

-1. Check the current migration versions of all three databases:
-    ```bash
-    # This will output the current migration version for the frontend db
-    docker exec -it pgsql psql -U sg -c "SELECT * FROM schema_migrations;"

-    # This will output the current migration version for the codeintel db
-    docker exec -it codeintel-db psql -U sg -c "SELECT * FROM codeintel_schema_migrations;"

-    # This will output the current migration version for the codeinsights db
-    docker exec -it codeinsights-db psql -U postgres -c "SELECT * FROM codeinsights_schema_migrations;"
-    ```

-    Verify all databases return `f` for `dirty` and note the current version.

 1. Start the migrations:

     > NOTE: This script makes the assumption that the environment has all three databases enabled.
 If the configuration flag `DISABLE_CODE_INSIGHTS` is set and the `codeinsights-db` is unavailable, the `migrator` container will fail.
 Please see the [Migrating Without Code Insights](#migrating-without-code-insights) section below for more info.